Evelyn Delgado – President

 Ginger Mullaney – Program Director

-Ginger Mullaney is the Program Director for BAE-B-SAFE, the Competitive Personal Responsibility Education Program (C-PREP) grant.
-The federally funded grant from the Administration of Children and Families, Families and Youth Services Bureau is a 3-year grant partnering with three Alamo Community Colleges serving college-aged young adults.
+Ginger Mullaney is the Program Director for BAE-B-SAFE, the Competitive Personal Responsibility Education Program (C-PREP) grant, federally funded by the Administration of Children and Families, Families and Youth Services Bureau.
+The 3-year grant partners HFTX with three Alamo Community Colleges to serve college-aged young adults.

-Before joining Healthy Futures of Texas Ginger worked with The Social and Health Research Center.
-She served as Project Coordinator and Program Manager for multiple private and federally funded diabetes and obesity research and prevention grants for youth.
-Ginger has experience cultivating relationships with key stakeholders and partners to ensure participants are given the best possible interventions and projects are implemented with minimal barriers.
-Also, she believes using innovative and relevant approaches specific to target populations are the key to making projects successful.
+Before joining Healthy Futures of Texas, Ginger worked with The Social and Health Research Center leading juvenile diabetes and obesity research and prevention grants.
+With over 10 years of experience serving as Project Coordinator and Program Manager for multiple private and federally funded projects, Ginger has experience cultivating relationships with key stakeholders and partners to ensure participants are given the best possible programs, and projects are implemented with minimal barriers and achieve positive outcomes.
+Most importantly, she believes using innovative place-based approaches unique to each population is the key to making projects successful.
 A native San Antonian, Ginger received her Bachelor of Arts Degree from California State University, Chico in Communications.
-After school she returned to San Antonio and remains passionate about connecting youth and families to resources they are often not aware of.
+After school, she returned to San Antonio and remains passionate about connecting youth and families to resources that enable them to lead happier and healthier lives.

 Kelsey Olson – Health Educator